KimBergstroem/currency-Converter-PythonApi/README.md

 * My family, for their patience and assistance in identifying spelling mistakes and testing issues.
 Their support has been invaluable in improving the quality of this project.
 * Testers [Debbie B](https://github.com/DebbieBergstrom) and [Sandra B](https://github.com/SandraBergstrom) for their significant contributions in providing feedback, identifying errors, and offering valuable insights.
-* [Jubril](https://github.com/Jubrillionaire), my Code Institute Mentor, for his exceptional guidance and expertise, which greatly contributed to my growth as a developer.
+* [Jubril](https://github.com/Jubrillionaire) and [Brian](), my Code Institute Mentor, for his exceptional guidance and expertise, which greatly contributed to my growth as a developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>